oscarryz/yz-design-notes/Features/Type variants.md

 >[!NOTE]
-> This is not complete Sum type, but rather how to provide a similar functionality
+> Similar to Sum Types, but not exactly the same.
 >
-> The feature is still under revision.
-Most up to date design in [sumtypes/Example](./sumtypes/Example.md)
+>  Most up to date design in [sumtypes/Example](./sumtypes/Example.md)